-Step How about making a poster?
-If each member of your class makes one of the patterned triangles from Step Three, then 3 of them can be assembled to make a patterned triangle as in the diagram below, or 9 or 27 (or even 81...) can be assembled to make patterns getting closer to a Sierpinski Triangle Fractal.
+Step Four Make a poster?
+Each member of the group should make one of the patterned triangles from Step Three, then 3 triangles can be assembled to make a patterned triangle as in the diagram below, or 9 or 27 (or even 81...) can be assembled to make patterns getting closer to a Sierpinski Triangle Fractal.

 Use your artistic creativity to shade the triangles in interesting colour patterns.